abulanov/sfc_app/README.md

 ### Installation

-My environment is based on Ubuntu 14.04.
+Initially, the environment was based on Ubuntu 14.04.
+Recently it has been tried out on the latest Ubuntu 20.04 LTS.
 I suppose other Linuxes are OK too, though I didn’t try them.
 The following software should be installed.
 Detailed installation instructions for each of the component can be found on the related web pages.
 ##### Ryu controller
  [https://github.com/osrg/ryu](https://github.com/osrg/ryu)